tristan-hornetz/fallout/README.md

 This repository contains Proof-of-Concept exploits for vulnerabilities described in [**Fallout: Leaking Data on Meltdown-resistant CPUs**](https://mdsattacks.com/files/fallout.pdf) by Canella, Genkin, Giner, Gruss, Lipp, Minkin, Moghimi, Piessens, Schwarz, Sunar, Van Bulck and Yarom.
 For in-depth info about how these exploits work, please refer to the paper.

 All demos were tested on an Intel Core i7-8550U CPU with Debian and Linux Kernel 5.10.0.
-For some demos, KPTI had to be manually disabled.

 ## Setup

 To successfully run these exploits, an x86_64 or i386 capable Intel CPU and a fairly modern Linux-based OS are required.
 While VMs will likely work, the demos will not run on Windows or any other OS directly.
 For best results, restrict the execution to a single CPU core with _taskset_ or _numactl_.
-We also recommend use a CPU that is capable of Intel TSX, but this is not strictly required.
+We also recommend using a CPU that is capable of Intel TSX, but this is not strictly required.

 You will need root permissions for some demos.